Welcome back to the Velvet Runway and this guide to what to do on a week-end in Lisbon.

 Take a trip to Belém in the morning.
 I would recommend getting off the tram (Tram 15) or bus at the Jerónimos Monastery (“Mosteiro dos Jerónimos”), which was built in the 16th century to commemorate explorer Vasco da Gama’s trip to India and which is also his final resting place.
 The cloisters of this 15th century monastery are very beautiful and it is listed as a World Heritage Site.

 The monastery is open from 10 am to 5,30 pm from October to May and from 10 am to 6,30 pm from May to September, but closed on Mondays.
-Admission is currently 10€ for an individual ticket or 12€ for a combined ticket with the Belém tower, but it is free on the first Sunday of every month.
+Entrance to this monument and many others is included with the Lisboa card.

 Carry on beyond the monastery and you will come to the famous tower of Belém (“Torre de Belém”), which has been listed as a World Heritage Monument by UNESCO.

-Admission to the tower costs 6€ for an individual ticket or 12€ for a combined ticket with the Jerónimos Monastery and the opening hours are the same as for the monastery.
+Admission to the tower costs 8€ for an individual ticket or 20€ for a combined ticket with the Jerónimos Monastery and the opening hours are the same as for the monastery.

 The view over the Tagus River, Belém and the monuments are worth the climb to the top of the tower.